marialitwa/marialitwa/README.md

 > ⭐️ [Portfolio](https://github.com/marialitwa/portfolio-web-developer) - I'm building my developer portfolio page with Next.js App Router, TypeScript and Tailwind CSS.

-> ⭐️ [Accessibility](https://web.dev/learn/accessibility/) - I'm currently going through this A11y course to expand my knowledge in this area to create inclusive web applications.
+> ⭐️ [Accessibility](https://web.dev/learn/accessibility/) - I'm currently taking this A11y course to expand my knowledge in this area to create inclusive web applications.
+It makes programming more meaningful for me as a web developer.

 <!---
 > ⭐️ Professional JavaScript & CSS - I'm currently taking this online course to constantly practice and deepen my JavaScript & CSS skills while learning the latest best practices.